mitranim/ng-decorate/readme.md

 }
 ```

-## Defaults
+## `defaults`

-The package has a stateful default configuration.
-You can import and mutate it
+The package is stateful.
+You can import its configuration object and mutate it
 to set global defaults.

-Default configuration:
+Default configuration (with type annotations for the sake of clarity):

 ```typescript
 export const defaults = {